What Is Holding You Back?

 In 2023, the news broke out of an American centimillionaire, Bryan Johnson, who had been seeking a way to live forever.
 With the help of a team of doctors and researchers, Johnson devoted all of his time and energy to ensuring that he would never die.
 Millions of dollars were spent on technologies, diets and supplements to defy the inevitable.
 Life routines and priorities were all shifted and changed so that he may gain what he seeks—eternity in this passing world.

-Jesus calls us to “seek first his kingdom and his righteousness” (Matt 6:33), but what is it that is holding us from obeying his command?
-Is it not our selfishness?
+Jesus calls us to “seek first His kingdom and His righteousness” (Matt 6:33), but what is it that is holding you back from obeying His command?
+Is it not your selfishness?
 But how can we remain selfish if we have tasted the sweetness of Jesus’ selfless love on the cross?
-Or is it our desire to build our own life and “house” in this world that is holding us back?
-Yet unless the lord builds our “house”, we labour in vain (Ps 127:1).
+But is it your desire to build your own life and “house” in this world that is holding you back?
+Yet unless the Lord builds our “house”, we labour in vain (Ps 127:1).
 Beloved, selfishness and self-centeredness are sin, and sin hinders us from living out God’s good purpose for our lives.
 We need to throw off our selfishness and self-centeredness that so easily entangle (Heb 12:1).
 We shall not forget that we are created for Jesus (Col 1:16) and for good works which God prepared beforehand (Eph 2:9-10).
-To settle for anything less than God and his purpose is a loss.
+To settle for anything less than God and His purpose is a loss.
 As C.S.
 Lewis famously and astutely says in his Mere Christianity, “Aim at Heaven, and you will get Earth 'thrown in': aim at Earth and you will get neither.”

-Lord, we confess that we have been seeking many things but your kingdom and your righteousness.
-Forgive us for our sins.
-Cleanse us by the blood of Jesus and renew us by the power of your Spirit, so we may make you and your kingdom the priority in our lives and do the good works you have prepared for us.
-Please help us walk by faith, not by sight, trusting that you will provide all we need, as you have promised.
-In Jesus’ name we pray.
+Lord, I confess that I have been seeking many things but Your kingdom and Your righteousness.
+Forgive me for my sins.
+Cleanse me by the blood of Jesus and renew me by the power of Your Spirit, so I may make You and Your kingdom the priority in my life and do the good works You have prepared for me.
+Please help me walk by faith, not by sight, trusting that You will provide all I need, as You have promised.
+In Jesus’ name I pray.
 Amen.

 Worthy of every song we could ever sing